outmoded/hapi-contrib/Sponsorship.md

 Module Sponsorships should be limited to:
 * Each module should only have one sponsor at a time.
 * A module should not have more than one sponsor a month on average.

+Lead maintainers seeking compensation in exchange for sponsorship should make sure they understand the legal and tax ramifications it may have.
+They are also encouraged to make any such transactions limited to the placement of the sponsor information on the README.md (since the rest of the above benefits require others to assist and may be outside the control of the lead maintainer).
+This will also remove potential issues in the future about copyright and other intellectual property claims by the sponsor (e.g making it clear that the sponsorship does not imply payment for any work on the module).